meangrinch/LocalLens/README.md

 ## Usage

-1. Add image directories to your Chroma database.
+1. Add image directories to your Chroma database (via the "Database Management" dropdown in the UI, or via CLI).

-2. Enter your search query (e.g., "an orange and black butterfly").
+2. Enter your search query (e.g., "an orange and black butterfly") and/or upload an image.

 3. The application will display the results in order of confidence.

-4. Update/sync indexed directories after modifying the original.
+4. Update/sync indexed directories if necessary.

 ## Updating